kvnptl/practice_git/README.md

 ### Now that you know the basic commands, we'll go through some more advanced commands

+23. Create a new file, put some text, and stage it

 24. Add some changes to the readme file and save them

 25. Check the status of the repository using the following command: